-People saying fear of accidents is why they won’t cycle, but if bicycles disappear off the streets we lose one of the greatest tools we have to keep our cities safer and greener.
+People say fear of accidents is why they won’t cycle, but if bicycles disappear off the streets we'll lose one of the greatest tools we have to keep our cities safer and greener.

-The overall risk that you will be in a serious road accident, however, is in fact not substantially greater for cyclists than other road users.
+The overall risk that you'll be in a serious road accident, however, is in fact not substantially greater for cyclists than other road users.

 Furthermore this study, together with the majority of studies on the risks of cycling versus the benefits, also agree that the years of healthy life gained outweigh the dangers from accidents and pollution.

 South African cyclists and pedestrians do face another kind of risk: we can get attacked.
 With both kinds of danger – accident and assault – we can decide to give up, retreat indoors, and concede the roads to the motorised and our public spaces to criminals.